 Going to a prepper event is a low-key way to get to know other preppers in your area without revealing too much about yourself, your prepper network, or groups plans.

 Stay away from straight prepper expos is possible.
 Instead look for hands-on events that, while they have an expo shopping attribute, are more geared to teaching self-reliant skills, like Prepper Camp.

-Unfortunately not every state is blessed with ample prepper expos, so joining a virtual group on social media (quite a few exist on Google+ and Facebook) or attending a skills workshop might be your only connection option.
+Unfortunately not every state is blessed with ample prepper expos, so joining a virtual group on social media (quite a few exist on Facebook) or attending a skills workshop might be your only connection option.

 Look for classes and workshops in your area that are not billed as survival gatherings, but are teaching self-reliant, agricultural, weapons, or homesteading skills.
 If you are using these classes to enhance your survival skills, it’s extremely likely other preppers in your area are using the workshops as networking tools as well.